 It's a long list of filmmakers living the cinema dream this way, film outlaws such as Jim Jarmusch, Larry Clark, John Cassevetes, Todd Haynes, Abel Ferrara, Alex Holdridge and all the way to the present day.

-An irrational movie like Federico's newest film Loon is an extension to this cannon of cinema making.
+Loon is an irrational movie, and a natural extension to this cannon of filmmaking.

 LOON - Released on Halloween 2017